10 Key IRS Tax Forms, Schedules, and Publications for 2025

 3) Form 1040 (Schedule C): Profit or Loss from Business

-Purpose: Schedule C is used to report income and expenses for sole proprietors, freelancers, and independent contractors.
-It allows business owners to calculate their net profit or loss, which is then transferred to Form 1040 as part of their total taxable income.
+Purpose: Sole proprietors, freelancers, and independent contractors use Schedule C to report income and expenses.
+It lets business owners calculate their net profit or loss and transfer that amount to Form 1040 as part of their total taxable income.
 This form is essential for accurately reporting business income and claiming deductions for expenses like office supplies, travel, and equipment.

-Who Needs It: Any self-employed individual, independent contractor, or small business owner operating as a sole proprietor needs to complete Schedule C. It’s also used by those who earn income from side gigs or freelance work.
+Who Needs It: Any self-employed individual, independent contractor, or small business owner operating as a sole proprietor needs to complete Schedule C. Those who earn income from side gigs or freelance work also need to file it.

-- Qualified Business Income (QBI) Deduction: Many small business owners can claim the QBI deduction, which offers up to a 20% deduction on qualified business income.
-Understanding if and how this applies can reduce taxable income significantly.
+- Qualified Business Income (QBI) Deduction: Many small business owners can claim the QBI deduction.
+It offers up to a 20% deduction on qualified business income.
+Understanding if and how this applies can significantly reduce taxable income.

 - Home Office Deduction: For those who work from home, expenses related to a dedicated workspace can be deductible.
-This includes a portion of utilities, rent, and home maintenance based on the percentage of your home used exclusively for business.
+This includes a portion of utilities, rent, and home maintenance.
+The deduction is based on the percentage of your home used exclusively for business.

 - Health Insurance Deduction: Self-employed individuals may be eligible to deduct health insurance premiums for themselves and their families.

-- Mileage Deduction Update: For 2024, the standard mileage rates for business travel may have been adjusted, so be sure to use the current rate when calculating travel expenses.
+- Mileage Deduction Update: For 2025, the IRS may have adjusted the standard mileage rates for business travel.
+Be sure to use the current rate when calculating travel expenses.

 Create Form 1040 (Schedule C) Now